russross/meddler/README.md

     zero time will be saved in the database as a null column (and null values will be loaded as the zero time value).

-sqlscan provides a few high-level functions (note: Db is an interface that works with a *sql.Db or a *sql.Tx):
+sqlscan provides a few high-level functions (note: DB is an interface that works with a *sql.DB or a *sql.Tx):

-*   Load(db Db, table string, pk int, dst interface{}) error
+*   Load(db DB, table string, pk int, dst interface{}) error

     This loads a single record by its primary key.
 For example:

         elt := new(Person)
         err = sqlscan.Load(db, "person", 15, elt)

-    db can be a *sql.Db or a *sql.Tx.
+    db can be a *sql.DB or a *sql.Tx.
 The table is the name of the table, pk is the primary key value, and dst is a pointer to the struct where it should be stored.

     Note: this call requires that the struct have an integer primary key field marked.

-*   Insert(db Db, table string, src interface{}) error
+*   Insert(db DB, table string, src interface{}) error

     This inserts a new row into the database.
 If the struct value has a primary key field, it must be zero (and will be omitted